 Let me start by saying that today I’m referring to archery hunting.
-I have a favorite antelope spot, but I haven’t drawn a tag there in a couple years.
-That being said, I’ve had to resort to hunting new areas, which include both public and private land.
+I have a favorite antelope spot, but I haven’t drawn a tag there in a couple of years.
+That being said, I’ve had to resort to hunting new areas, including public and private land.

 Get outside.
 Explore, learn, hunt, fish, shoot, connect with nature. ~Mia

 Public land tends to be pressured much more than private, so there is some appeal to hearing a landowner say, “You can hunt on my property.”
-In addition to there being fewer hunters on private land, in my experience, you also have an in place scout.
+In addition to fewer hunters on private land, in my experience, you also have an in-place scout.
 If they occupy their land, the landowners see what’s going on day in and day out.
-They see what’s coming and going, and can be a great set of eyeballs when you live half a day away.
+They see what’s coming and going and can be a great set of eyeballs when you live half a day away.

 This year the land I received permission to hunt was suited as just a scenario.
 I received reports from the land owner, “I’m seeing bucks, but nothing big.” and “Today I saw a shooter.”
-With the mixed reviews, I needed to take a couple days to go see for myself.
-The family loaded up and we headed east for a few days before season began.
+With the mixed reviews, I needed to take a couple of days to see for myself.
+The family loaded up, and we headed east for a few days before the season began.

-The next day, we spent hours driving and glassing, in search of more mature antelope bucks.
+The next day, we spent hours driving and glassing, searching for more mature antelope bucks.
 We saw one mature buck on an adjacent property, but these parcels are rather large, and the chances of that buck making his way down to the piece we’d hunt remained questionable.

 After many hours behind the Swarovskis, we decided to make our hunting plan on the drive home.
 We chose to hunt the south end of the property, closest to the parcels where we’d seen the mature animals.

-Opening day, we glassed and sat water holes.
+On opening day, we glassed and set water holes.
 (Sitting waterholes… That’s another story.)
-We spied a couple does with their fawns trailing behind.
-Other than that, the day pretty much included bugs, dust, and a nice cool breeze.
+We spied a couple of does with their fawns trailing behind.
+Besides that, the day included bugs, dust, and a nice cool breeze.
 (That’s the other story.
 The weather wasn’t helping the hunt.)

 Finally, we saw the buck that may have been a “shooter.”
 This guy would be a prize to any archery antelope hunter.
-Actually, just tagging an antelope with your bow, period, is a prize, but as a conservationist, we sometimes pass on decent “shooters.”
+Just tagging an antelope with your bow, period, is a prize, but as conservationists, we sometimes pass on decent “shooters.”

 “Shoot or Pass?”